antzGames/Godot-Universal-Settings-Plugin/README.md

 Mobile renderer's `Monitor Selection`, `Window/Fullscreen Mode`, `Window Resolution` and `VSync` settings not supported if running on Android or iOS, otherwise it is supported.

+Also, some developers use Compatibility mode to export to Android and iOS, and technically I should also disable `Monitor Selection`, `Window/Fullscreen Mode`, `Window Resolution` and `VSync` settings on Compatibility mode as well.
+This is on my TODO list.

 ## Why Use This Plugin

 **Seamless Exporting**: